jundalisay/superb/content/en/research/sarkar/art.md

 Yet human beings on their journey through life may sometimes stop short in fear or apprehension.
 Sometimes their knees give way and they sit down fatigued and frustrated.

 At such times the responsibility of the gifted litterateur becomes all the more significant.

-And when the litterateurs sing their songs of forward movement, they have to be very cautious about one more thing: after every artistic creation they must look back carefully to determine whether those for whom they have sung their marching songs are capable of moving forward with them – whether their thought-waves are touching the cores of the people’s hearts – whether their service is really doing good to them.
-In the literary world, the garland of glory goes only to those who are ever-aware of their responsibilities as litterateurs.
+When the litterateurs sing their songs of forward movement, they must look back carefully to determine whether:
+- their target listeners are capable of moving forward with them.
+- their thought-waves are touching the cores of the people’s hearts
+- their service is really doing good to them.

 Real litterateurs are not only the beacons of the present, they are also the minstrels of the past and the messengers of the future.

 They are capable of providing proper leadership for the future only after grasping the relational flow between the past and the present.

-Past, present and future must become beautifully interwoven in their compositions: only dreaming of a bright future will not suffice.
-One must remember that all the potentialities of the future lie embedded as seeds in the womb of the present, just as the blossoms of the present were sown in the past.
-So artists should not only give a flawless portrayal of the present with their creative talent, but they should also continue to explore the possibilities of the future with a benevolent mind.
+Past, present and future must become beautifully interwoven in their compositions.
+Only dreaming of a bright future will not suffice.

+All the potentialities of the future lie embedded as seeds in the womb of the present, just as the blossoms of the present were sown in the past.

+So artists should:
+- give a flawless creative portrayal of the present
+- continue to explore the possibilities of the future with a benevolent mind.

-Whatever the possibilities the litterateurs present to the world from time to time, they should be exhibited as the healthy outcome of the present.
+The possibilities should be exhibited as the healthy outcome of the present.

 In presenting these possibilities, their natural consequences should also be explained perfectly and flawlessly.

 The relation between the present and the future must be properly portrayed by presenting every stage of cause and effect.

 The natural resultant of any cause (Kárańa) is known as its effect (Kárya) at a particular time or place or to a particular person.

 This should never be lost sight of even for a moment, because it is the intermediate link between these two, cause and effect, that leads people to intimate and cordial contact with the purpose of the writer.

 In the absence of this cordial affinity, in the absence of this dynamic unity, readers cannot accept any literary composition as their own.

 Whatever we may call the writers of such compositions which have no relationship with the collective psychology, we certainly cannot call them litterateurs.

-At best we may call their writings compositions, but certainly not Sáhitya or literature.
+At best, we may call their writings compositions, but certainly not Sáhitya or literature.

 ## Epochal Literature and Coastal Literature

-As already mentioned, marching together with the thought of benevolence is termed Sáhitya.
-That literature which cherishes the thought of benevolence but, without having snapped its relationship with us completely, is moving so far ahead in its march that it is no longer together with us, is called Tat́astha Sáhitya or Coastal Literature, not Yuga Sáhitya or Epochal Literature.
-Although it is not directly with us, it is never far.
-As this category of literature is ahead of its time, it is longer-lasting than Epochal Literature, but it is less significant in fulfilling the needs of a particular era.
-The outstanding characteristic of Epochal Literature is that it expresses in clear terms the demands of a particular era – it moves hand in hand with the collective psychology.
-It conveys in the language of the time every large or small, important or unimportant matter of the human mind, afflicted with the problems of that age.
+Sáhitya is marching together with the thought of benevolence.

+Tat́astha Sáhitya or Coastal Literature is that benevolent literature which moves so far ahead that it is no longer together with us but is still in a relationship with us.
+- It is not Yuga Sáhitya or Epochal Literature.
+- Although it is not directly with us, it is never far.
+- This category of literature is ahead of its time, making it longer-lasting than Epochal Literature.
+- But it is less significant in fulfilling the needs of a particular era.

+Epochal Literature expresses clearly the demands of a particular era.
+- It moves hand in hand with the collective psychology.
+- It conveys in the language of the time, every large or small, important or unimportant matter of the human mind, afflicted with the problems of that age.

-If this Epochal Literature, which is created expressly to fulfil the needs of the era, becomes more dynamic than the people of the age, despite its sincere and benevolent intent, then it loses its characteristic of moving together – and in fact it loses all its value.
-Such literature cannot earn its reputation like the Coastal Literature, and thus all the dreams of the litterateur end in frustration and failure.
+If this Epochal Literature becomes more dynamic than the people of the age then it loses its characteristic of moving together despite its sincere and benevolent intent.
+- It then loses all its value.

+Such literature cannot earn its reputation like the Coastal Literature.

+Thus all the dreams of the litterateur end in frustration and failure.

 Good literature, in order to fulfil the demands of the time, must move in unison with society, keeping control over its speed.

 The litterateurs may move a step or two ahead, for they are the guides of society; but they should not move too far forward, and, of course, moving backwards is out of the question.

 Movement is the characteristic of life, and so everything must move.

-Those who have lost their inherent dynamism are indeed dead.
+Those who have lost their inherent dynamism are dead.

 The right of preserving, building and rebuilding society is the duty only of those who are moving, not of those who are motionless, who are dead.

 Litterateurs cannot fling humanity into the stagnancy of death, for in this there is no thought of benevolence.
 So moving together with the people they will continue to sing their marching songs – they will go on filling the human mind with the sweet nectar of eternal life.

 ## The Litterateur as the Seer of Truth